.

 Laboratory software systems

-The Outsourced Approach: Laboratory Billing Services
+The Outsourced Pathology Lab Management Approach: Laboratory Billing Services

-The RCM cycle and RCM process for a medical lab includes several complex stages that can last for months and entail multiple interactions between different departments, such as the physician’s office, lab personnel, and the insurance company.
-A significant portion of lab billing and revenue can come from following up on every claim due to the lab.
-But such a thorough process demands an advanced and automated laboratory billing solution or a large investment of time and labor from the lab personnel.
+The RCM cycle and laboratory billing process for pathology lab management includes several complex stages that can last for months and entail multiple interactions between different departments, such as the physician’s office, lab personnel, and the insurance company.

-• Discovering insurance options for patients who are missing insurance information;
+• Discovering insurance options for patients who are missing insurance information

-• Tracking claims in real-time;
+• Tracking claims in real-time

-• Providing patients with guidance on pricing;
+• Providing patients with guidance on pricing

-• Generating denial alerts, as well as editing and re-submitting denied claims;
+• Generating denial alerts, as well as editing and resubmitting denied claims

-• Providing a payment portal option;
+• Providing a payment portal option

-• Following up with a balance due statement to ensure that patients are guided to the right payment portal;
+• Following up with a balance due statement to ensure that patients are guided to the right payment portal

 Laboratory Billing Services

-Thus, the clinical or anatomic pathology lab RCM cycle is a complex process that can involve a lot of back-and-forth between the lab and the payer.
-The deployment of automation within a lab can radically improve performance and efficiency.
-Lab billing software is a huge improvement over a paper-based laboratory billing system, since digitization allows meticulous record-keeping and swift report generation.
+Lab billing software is a vast improvement over a paper-based laboratory billing system since digitization allows meticulous record-keeping and swift report generation.
 In a manual lab revenue cycle management system, these processes are often lengthy, confusing, and prone to errors.

-The lab billing software available today is designed with a number of features to simplify the laboratory billing process of keeping track of claims; for example, displaying a dashboard with the status of each claim in the lab RCM system.
+The billing software for labs available today is designed with several features that simplify the laboratory billing process of keeping track of claims.
+For example, displaying a dashboard with the status of each claim is a function of an advanced lab RCM system.
 Other features include denied claim management processes, improved collections, providing guidance on pricing, and interfacing with other laboratory software systems to integrate patient data with a payment schedule.
-In addition, they help with securing payment by directing a patient to a secure payment portal, as well as generating accurate financial reports for each patient.

-The Bottom Line on Laboratory Billing Solutions and the RCM Process
+Laboratory Billing Solutions and the RCM Process

-Medical labs handle large sets of patient data and increasingly rely on either outsourced clients or automated internal laboratory information system software for a smooth clinical laboratory management experience.
-Laboratory billing software includes automated lab RCM processes that provide end-to-end solutions for maintaining a lab’s billing needs in-house.
-This is different from lab billing services, which involve outsourcing the lab RCM process to an external provider.
+Medical labs handle a large amount of patient data and increasingly rely on outsourced clients or automated internal laboratory information system software for a smooth clinical laboratory workflow management experience.

-In addition to tracking claims, lab billing software and lab billing services follow up on denied claims and ensure reimbursement of every invoice/bill generated within a hospital and clinical laboratory system, while complying with regulatory guidelines.
-Factors to consider before choosing either a lab billing software or lab billing service are the scale and scope of a lab, whether a lab has multiple locations, the infrastructure investments (cloud storage) that a clinical lab has access to, and the ability to integrate laboratory billing solutions into the existing laboratory information management system (LIS system or LIMS system).
+Factors to consider before choosing either laboratory billing software or lab billing service are scale and scope of a lab, whether a lab has multiple locations, the infrastructure investments that a clinical lab has access to, and the ability to integrate laboratory billing solutions into the existing laboratory information system or laboratory information management system (LIS vs LIMS).

 RCM solution